Last Dance (BigBang song)

-"Last Dance" is a song recorded by South Korean boy band Big Bang.
-It was released digitally on December 12, 2016, by YG Entertainment, as the sixth single from Made (2016).
-"Last Dance" was written by group members G-Dragon, T.O.P and Taeyang and was produced by G-Dragon and Jeon Yong Jun.
-The single peaked at number two on South Korea's Gaon Digital Chart and reached the Top 10 on the Japan Hot 100.
+"Last Dance" is a song recorded by South Korean boy band BigBang.
+It was released on December 13, 2016, through YG Entertainment, as the sixth single for the group's third Korean-language studio album Made (2016).
+It was written by group members G-Dragon, T.O.P, and Taeyang and produced by G-Dragon and Jeon Yong Jun.
+Commercially, "Last Dance" peaked at number two on the Gaon Digital Chart and reached the Top 10 on the Billboard Japan Hot 100.

 Background and composition

 The music video was filmed in Seoul on October 15, 2016.
 On December 7, the name of the single was revealed alongside its promotional poster.
 The song was released on December 13 at midnight KST worldwide on iTunes, with the accompanying music video directed by Han Sa Min.

 "Last Dance" was written by BigBang members G-Dragon, T.O.P and, Taeyang with the production being done by G-Dragon and Jeon Yong Jun, and the arrangement made by Seo Won Jin and 24.
 The song is a slow R&B and pop-rock ballad.
 The lyrics express BigBang's memories of the past 10 years and members' connection with their fans.
 G-Dragon talked about creating the song and "wanted the members to sing "Last Dance" as if they were talking, and really mean what they were singing.
 I wanted a lot of emotion in it".